Prof. Dr. Svitlana Pidoprygora

 Upcoming events

-Im Herbstsemester 2023 findet die nun dritte URIS Ringvorlesung zur Ukraine statt!
+Im Herbstsemester 2023 fand die dritte URIS Ringvorlesung zur Ukraine statt.
+Die Aufzeichnungen der Vorträge sind nun online!

 Unser Ukrainisch II findet ab September bis Dezember 2023, dienstags von 12.15–14.00 Uhr statt.
 Jetzt anmelden!